How to Trim a Video in Your Browser (No Software, 2026)

 Wrapping Up

-If that's what you need right now, give our free video trimmer a try — it runs entirely in your browser, supports files up to 500 MB, and exports clean MP4s in seconds.
+If that's what you need right now, give our free video trimmer a try.
+It runs entirely in your browser, supports files up to 500 MB, and exports clean MP4s in seconds.

 And if you ever outgrow manual trimming and need to process videos programmatically at scale, that's exactly what Renderly's video API is built for.
 But for a quick trim?
 The browser tool is all you need.